Awake Zion

-Awake Zion is a 2005 documentary by Monica Haim that documents the connection between Jews and Rastafarians.
+Awake Zion is a 2005 documentary by Monica Haim that explores the connection between Jews and Rastafarians.

 Synopsis

-In Awake Zion, Haim travels from Manhattan to Jamaica and Israel, interviewing Rastafarians and Rabbis to highlight similarities between their worldviews.
+In Awake Zion, Haim travels from Manhattan to Jamaica and Israel, interviewing Rastafarians and rabbis to highlight similarities between their worldviews.
 Haim, a young Jewish woman, says she first perceived a connection between Jews and Rastafarians at a reggae concert.

-Haim interviews Super Dane, an African American DJ in the reggae scene in Brooklyn who is shocked by Matisyahu, a Hasidic reggae artist from White Plains New York.
+Haim interviews Super Dane, an African American DJ in the Brooklyn reggae scene, who is shocked by Matisyahu, a Hasidic reggae artist from White Plains, New York.
 The film also features Jamaican-born Israeli rapper Yehoshua Sofer.

 Response

 Most reviews of Awake Zion emphasize the documentary's social conscience in trying to bridge a gap between two seemingly different cultures.
 Rather than being scholarly, Haim's tone is described as "gently irreverent".